Opinion | How Trump could still disrupt the transfer of power

 Now consider the other upheaval that could undermine an orderly transfer of power or leave a huge mess for Biden.
 Trump remains commander in chief until Jan.
 20. According to the New York Times, he requested military options for attacking Iran at a White House meeting Nov.
 12. Again, Milley talked Trump out of any rash action, backed by Secretary of State Mike Pompeo and other senior officials.

 But what if there’s a provocation?
 Suppose one of the Iranian-back Shiite militias in Iraq fires missiles that kill U.S. troops in Baghdad?
 Or Hezbollah in Lebanon launches missiles that kill Israelis?
-Or North Korea’s King Jong Un launches . . .
+Or North Korea’s Kim Jong Un launches . . .
 Well, you get the point.
 The president retaliates; war ensues; the president takes action against dissenters.
 It’s speculation, but it’s not impossible.

 Trump wouldn’t succeed if he tried to cling to power.
 We know that because — well, because every responsible political leader, and, indeed, every citizen, will make sure it never happens.
 Still, thinking about the unthinkable can help us avoid it.